OpenFunscripter/OFS/README.md

 1. clone the repository
 2. run `git submodule update --init --recursive`
 3. Run cmake and compile ( on windows just use visual studio 2019 with cmake support )
+4. - On Windows make sure to copy the mpv-1.dll into the same directory as the executable.
-4. On Linux you'll need pkg-config & libmpv installed
+   - On Linux you'll need pkg-config & libmpv installed

 ### Windows libmpv binaries used